divnix/digga/doc/api-reference-home.md

 ## home.importables
-Packages of paths to be passed to modules as `specialArgs`.
+Packages of paths to be passed to modules as additional args.

 *_Type_*: